Fluid model of a black hole-string transition: Fluid approximation of winding strings

-We have seen that the assumption that winding strings behave as a perfect fluid is sufficient to obtain \eqref{fluid} from the thermodynamic relations.
-In general, the kinetic terms of matter fields do not vanish even when the matters behave as a perfect fluid.
-In the case of winding strings \eqref{Action}, however, contributions from the kinetic terms vanish.
-In the following, we consider the general stress-energy tensor of the perfect fluid of winding strings and see how the condition of the vanishing kinetic terms arises. \footnote{ Here, we ignore the contributions from the dilaton for simplicity, but it is straightforward to include the dilaton. } The assumption that matters behave as a perfect fluid means that the pressure is isotropic, or equivalently that the spatial components of the stress-energy tensor is proportional to the unit matrix.
+Alternatively, we can show that kinetic terms in the stress-energy tensor must vanish if winding strings behave as a perfect fluid, \footnote{ Of course, kinetic terms vanish only for the winding string field $\chi$, and do not vanish if the fluid consists of ordinary matter fields. } by using thermodynamic relations, to obtain \eqref{fluid}.
+The assumption that matters behave as a perfect fluid means that the pressure is isotropic, or equivalently that the spatial components of the stress-energy tensor is proportional to the unit matrix.
 This assumption indicates that contributions from the kinetic terms must satisfy

 for any spatial directions $i$ and $j$ in the local lorentz frame.
 Then, the stress-energy tensor of the winding strings becomes

 Then, the energy density and pressure of the fluid are read off as

 By using the local thermodynamic relation \eqref{thermo}, we obtain the entropy density,